xpack/web-doxygen/website/docs/api/classes/symbolresolver.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>Sets or updates the file scope using when resolving symbols.</p>
+Sets or updates the file scope using when resolving symbols.

-<p>Declaration at line 99 of file <a href="/web-doxygen/docs/api/files/src/symbolresolver-h">symbolresolver.h</a>, definition at line 1711 of file <a href="/web-doxygen/docs/api/files/src/symbolresolver-cpp">symbolresolver.cpp</a>.</p>
+Declaration at line 99 of file <a href="/web-doxygen/docs/api/files/src/symbolresolver-h">symbolresolver.h</a>, definition at line 1711 of file <a href="/web-doxygen/docs/api/files/src/symbolresolver-cpp">symbolresolver.cpp</a>.

 <div class="doxyProgramListing">